Ljubljana Castle funicular

 The Ljubljana Castle Funicular is a funicular railway in Ljubljana, the capital of Slovenia.
 It goes from Krek Square near the Ljubljana Central Market to the Ljubljana Castle.
 The idea of having a funicular going to the castle dates back to 1897, when then mayor Ivan Hribar wrote to the Austro-Hungarian authorities asking for a lift that would go up to the castle.
+The Funicular was designed as part of renovation of Ljubljana Castle by the Ambient - Architecture Firm (architects: Edo Ravnikar jr., Miha Kerin, Majda Kregar).
 It was realised on 28 December 2006.
 The funicular is popular among tourists.
 It runs between the hours of 10:00 and 21:00 in wintertime, and the hours of 10:00 and 22:00 in summertime, and the full trip lasts 60 seconds.